You Can Help Clean Up Solano County!

 The Grandaddy of Cleanups, both in Solano County and in California, is Coastal Cleanup Day.
 This event takes place on the 3rd Saturday in September every year and draws hundreds of thoughsands of volunteers out across the state to stop trash from entering our waterways and traveling to the ocean.

 All three Solano County cleanups are coodinated by Solano Resource Conservation District, and you can always find information about the event on this website.

-Watch for information about upcoming events, posted here and on our front page.
 We'd love to see you out there!